-We have found that despite those minor annoyances, the payoffs for the traveling artist are large and long-lasting.
-We always gather a mountain of reference materials—paintings and photographs which we can develop into studio paintings later.
-We invariably have unexpected adventures and meet fascinating people.
-Some of those adventures we have shared with you on The Artist’s Road.
-This demonstration was painted recently, but the reference images were made some years ago.
-A good example of one of those payoffs we mentioned.
+We have found that the payoffs for the traveling artist are large and long-lasting.
+Along with our on-site paintings, we always gather a mountain of reference materials—sketches, drawings and photographs, which we can develop into studio paintings later.
+We often have unexpected adventures and meet fascinating people.
+Some of those encounters and adventures we have shared with you on The Artist’s Road.

 When we travel, especially in Europe, there is always more to take in than we can paint at any one time.
 We make quick studies in our sketchbooks or on small oil panels as often as we can.
 For the rest, we must use the camera.
-Knowing what the camera can and won’t do visually is of utmost importance to getting the most out of our travel time.
-To help you with this, we have written three important articles to explain the workings of a modern digital camera.
-See, The Artist's Guide to Digital Cameras.
+Knowing what the camera will and won’t do visually is of utmost importance to getting the most out of our travel time.

-photo of watercolor palette and Arches paper block. © J. Hulsey In the studio, I use either a John Pike Palette or a Masterson Palette.
+In the studio, I use a Masterson Palette.
 I paint only on Arches watercolor paper, either a block of 140# cold press as shown, or a sheet of 300# cold press.
 I love the surface and behavior of Arches.
 Over the last forty years we have become good friends.
-I always have plenty of water on hand!
-I cut open a heavy plastic 64 oz. laundry soap bottle and use that for my rinse water.
+To have plenty of water on hand, I cut open a heavy plastic 64 oz. laundry soap bottle and use that for my rinse water.
 It is helpful also to have a squirt bottle nearby to create pools of color or refill my palette.

 When it comes to brushes, I also buy professional equipment.
 I store my brushes in a strong but lightweight Monaco Silver Brush case as shown.
 I like this type of case because the brushes I use most often are out on the left and held snug by elastic bands, while my other spares and special-use brushes are in the zippered side.
 On the right of that is my clutch pencil, kneaded eraser, Siberian squirrel-hair mop, sea sponge and a very fine, sharp Kafka #6 liner with its own plastic retainer.
 For my main go-to brushes, I love the Richeson synthetic series 9000, size 20.
 I keep two of those at the ready.
 After those, Richeson 1”, 3/4” and 1/2” flats, a Royal Langnickel 1” oval sky wash, a Loew-Cornell series 7020 round, size 14 and a Richeson series 7000 round, size 12, complete my regular set.
 I try new types of brushes all the time, but it is rare when one exceeds the performance of these.
 For in-depth information about watercolor brushes, see: Watercolor Brushes - The Real 411.